 Hypo-allergenic means that, in this case, the horse is less likely to cause a person who is allergic to horses to have an allergic response.
 That does not mean that the person will not have an "allergy attack", but that often the symptoms are less severe if they are present at all.
-We do not know exactly why this is so, and studies are on going.
-We think it may be because the Curly Horse's hair is different than a regular horses, or that the proteins in their skin are different.
+So if you visit a Curly Horse, and you are allergic to horses, be sure to take you medicine with you!

 Curlies are horses.
 When we keep horses in a domestic environment we need to do things for them that wild horses may not require.
 Curlies, like any other, do best when their vaccinations, farrier work, and de-worming is kept up to date for their home area.
 Many Curly Horses are not shoed because they tend to have naturally round and hard feet; however, depending on where they live and what they do, you may find them with shoes.

 Most Curly Horses do get some grain or other feed supplement, again depending on where they live.
 Each region brings its own vitamin and mineral requirements that the horse cannot get from their hay ration.
 It is best to speak with a local veterinarian to find what is best for your area; however, many Curlies are "easy keepers" and do not need as much grain as a different breed of horse.
-Again, check with your veterinarian.
+Again, check with your veterinarian!